tanya-tki/wish_sales_analysis/README.md

 ## 4. Analyze and Share
-In this project, I've chosen to combine the steps of analysis and sharing.
-This is because I think it will be simpler for people to understand the insights and findings if they see the analysis process that led to them.
+In this project, we chose to combine the steps of analysis and sharing.
+This is because we think it will be simpler for people to understand the insights and findings if they see the analysis process that led to them.
 By doing this, we can speed up decision-making in practice, as we share discoveries in real-time rather than waiting until all the analysis is complete.
 ### 4.1 Customer Preference Data Analysis
 This data analysis focuses on the impact of product_color on units sold (units_sold) and customer ratings (rating) to gain customer preference Insights.
-These are the steps of product color analysis:
+<br>These are the steps we use to analyse product colours:
-4.1.1 Extracted all columns that will be used in product variation analysis by using SQL.
+<br><br> 4.1.1 Extracted all columns that will be used in product variation analysis by using SQL.
 ```
 SELECT
     product_color,